 Day 6 To the Arctic Ocean.

 This will be another fascinating day!
 We'll drive the newly constructed road and head north towards the Polar Sea.
-We’ll drive through the vast tundra and after 180 km we'll reach Tuktoyaktuk, a small Inuit town.
+We’ll drive through the vast tundra and after 180 km we'll reach Tuktoyaktuk, a small First Nation village.
 In "Tuk", the Inuit (Eskimo) population lives a partly traditional life style with hunting, trapping and fishing but the oil and gas industry is also very evident in and around the town.
 The town is nicely situated in a sheltered bay on the Beaufort Sea.
-We'll meet up with our Inuit guide, who will show you and tell stories about their life in the frozen north.
+We'll meet up with our First Nation guide, who will show you and tell stories about their life in the frozen north.
 By mid-afternoon we'll return to Inuvik.
 (Bagged lunch included)